FBakkensen/PersonalPrompts/CreateImplementationPlan.md

 3. Write a clear prompt that I can use to instruct you to implement that specific task
 4. Include verification criteria that describe how to confirm the task has been successfully completed

-Make sure each task is atomic (focused on a single, specific action) and the entire plan covers all necessary steps from extracting the header/footer to writing the final output file.
+Make sure each task is atomic (focused on a single, specific action) and the entire plan covers all necessary steps.

-Name the file `xliff_format_preservation_plan.md`.
+Name the file `implementationplan.md`.